genesis-community/cf-genesis-kit/MANUAL.md

 Note: if using the `bare` feature, you will have a flat network model as defined in upstream `cf-deployments`, defaulting to the name `default`

+### Loadbalancer

+In v1.7.2+, there was the single `cf-load-balanced` VM extension for external load balancing.
+In v2.x, this has been replaced with the following

+     - cf-router-network-properties
+     - cf-tcp-router-network-properties
+     - diego-ssh-proxy-network-properties

+Please be sure to update your cloud config accordingly.

 ## Choosing a Blobstore

 Cloud Foundry uses an object storage system, or _blobstore_ to